deladriere/euro-modules/Talkie/readme.md

 * add picture of panel & pcb
 * merge library in main code
 * calibrate full cv scale
-* add R in series with entries for protection
+* add R/shottky in  with entries for protection
+* add mousers ref to each part (mouser cart : link)

 more info here : http://elek101.blogspot.be/2014/10/talkie-eurorack-module-part-1-concept.html